 HAP is an organization serving the Hispanic immigrant population in six communities in Western Colorado.
 HAP envisions Western Colorado communities where cultural diversity is recognized and Hispanic immigrants have opportunities to contribute as integral members through active civic participation.
-HAP believes that society and its institutions should be based on the principles of equality and solidarity so as to respect the dignity and human rights of every human being.

-What does the Project do?
+What does HAP do?

-- Coordinates the Hispanic Affairs Committees (former JFI committees) and supports the integration of the newcomers
+- Coordinates the Hispanic Affairs Committees (former JFI committees) and supports the integration of the newcomers.